Alessia Russo (gymnast)

-Alessia Russo (born 24 September 1996 in Figline Valdarno, Italy) is a former Italian individual rhythmic gymnast and a current group rhythmic gymnast for Italy.
+Alessia Russo (born 24 September 1996 in Figline Valdarno, Italy) is a former Italian individual and group rhythmic gymnast.
 She is the 2019 Summer Universiade Ribbon silver medalist.
-On national level, she is a two-time (2018, 2019) Italian National All-around bronze medalist.
+On national level, she is a three-time (2016, 2018, 2019) Italian National All-around bronze medalist.

 Career

 Junior

 She competed at the 2011 European Championships in Minsk, Belarus as a member of the Italian junior group.
 Together with Chiara Di Battista, Carmen Crescenzi, Alessia Medoro, Francesca Medoro and Valentina Savastio she placed 6th in Group All-around and 7th in 5 Ropes final.

 Senior

 She made her World Championship debut at the 2013 World Championships in Kyiv, Ukraine, placing 29th in All-around Qualifications.
 She also competed at the 2014 World Championships in İzmir, Turkey and finished 9th together with teammates Veronica Bertolini and Giulia di Luca.

+At the 2018 World Championships in Sofia, Bulgaria, Alessia, Milena Baldassarri and Alexandra Agiurgiuculese won a historic bronze medal for Italy in team competition.

+In 2019, she competed at the 2019 Summer Universiade in Naples, Italy, and won silver medal in ribbon final.

-In 2020, she started competing as captain of the Italian National reserve group.
+In 2020, she switched to competing in group and became a captain of the Italian National reserve group.

+In 2023, she joined main group.
+Together with Martina Centofanti, Agnese Duranti, Alessia Maurelli, Daniela Mogurean and Laura Paris she won bronze medal in 5 Hoops at the 2023 European Championships in Baku, Azerbaijan.
+They won another bronze medal in 5 Hoops at the 2023 World Championships in Valencia, Spain.
+Together with Milena Baldassarri and Sofia Raffaeli they won bronze medal in team competition.